Jump to Spicy Edamame Recipe

 juice of 1/2 lime

-You should be able to find these Japanese peppers in your grocery store, I found these at Safeway.
-To rehydrate them, simply place them in a microwave safe bowl (I use my Pyrex measuring cups for this kind of thing), cover them with a few inches of water and microwave on high just until the water boils (the time will vary depending on your microwave but it should only take about 2 minutes).
-You can also just pour boiling water over them if you don’t want to use the microwave.
+You should be able to find these Japanese peppers in your grocery store.
+I found these at Safeway.
+To rehydrate them, place them in a microwave-safe bowl (I use my Pyrex measuring cups for this kind of thing) then cover them with a few inches of water.
+Microwave on high just until the water boils (the time will vary depending on your microwave, but it should only take about 2 minutes).
+You can also pour boiling water over them if you don’t want to use the microwave.
 Once the water has boiled, set aside and allow the peppers to steep and rehydrate for 10 – 15 minutes.

-Meanwhile, bring about 4 quarts of water to rolling boil in a large saucepan, add frozen edamame, bring back to a boil and cook for 2 minutes.
+Meanwhile, bring about 4 quarts of water to a rolling boil in a large saucepan, add frozen edamame, bring back to a boil, and cook for 2 minutes.
 Transfer to a large strainer/colander, rinse with cold water to halt the cooking then allow water to drain off the edamame.

 Note: As chili peppers can vary along with an individual’s taste buds, taste a small amount before proceeding so you have an idea of the heat you will be adding.